 Vision: To be recognized as one of the best Police Agencies in the region through cooperative partnerships with the community, public and private organizations.

-Values: Sinclair Police Officers shall utilize professionalism, integrity, honest and accountability to support their oath as sworn law enforcement officers.
+Values: Sinclair Police Officers shall utilize professionalism, integrity, honesty and accountability to support their oath as sworn law enforcement officers.

 Motto: Fair, Firm and Friendly